winitzki/scall/tutorial/programming_dhall.md

 Values of this type can store one or more `Natural` numbers.
 The present task is to compute various numerical measures characterizing the tree's stored data.

-We will consider three possible size computations:
+We will implement three computations:

 - The sum of all natural numbers stored in the tree. (`treeSum`)
 - The total number of data items in the tree. (`treeCount`)